 2. SkinCeuticals Retinol 1.0 Maximum Strength Refining Night Cream

 If your skin is dull and rough, it is time to give SkinActive Clearly Brighter Face Moisturizer a try.
 This moisturizer will make your skin smooth, firm, and radiant.

-It is absorbed fast.
-Also, the formula is non-greasy.
-The results are fast and guaranteed.
+The results are fast and guaranteed according to most customers.
 Within 1 week, your skin will be brighter, and your skin texture will improve significantly.

 3. StriVectin-AR Advanced Retinol Intensive Night Moisturizer

 StriVectinAdvanced Retinol Intensive Night Moisturizer is a good option if you want an effective OTC retinol that works as a hydrating moisturizer as well.